szymonpoltorak/Algorithms/README.md

 # What is this repo for ?
 This repository is a place I store my algorithm implementations made during process of learning.
 There are sorting algorithms, data structures and maybe more.
+This repository is mash up of my old repositories to maintain order in my repositories.

 # Technology Stack
 * JDK 17.03 LTS,